ZachBarrentine/2143-OOP/Assignments/P03/README.md

 ### Zach Barrentine
 ### Description:

-The purpose of this program is to utilize SFML to fully create the KnuckleBones game in C++.
-Multiple classes and hpp files were used to create the fully functioning game.
+The purpose of this program is to, using SFML, recreate the KnuckleBones game in C++.
+Multiple classes and files were used to create the fully functioning game.

 ### Files